-Communication Program and Workshop
+Communication Program

 One of the program goals is to make your entry into the job market a smooth and successful experience, as well as strengthen communication skills to help with paper and conference presentations and job talks.
-The Wharton Communication Program has developed a helpful introductory communication workshop for our students.
-In this workshop, they'll introduce students to the basics of communicating their ideas effectively.
-They'll also work on developing students' individual speaking style.
+The Wharton Communication Program provides a supportive environment for new public speakers.
+Students can also meet one-on-one with a communication coach to prepare for presentations or job talks.